Mason Peatling

 Mason Peatling (born 31 March 1997) is an Australian professional basketball player for the Illawarra Hawks of the National Basketball League (NBL).
-He is also contracted with the Illawarra Hawks NBL1 team of the NBL1 East.
 He played college basketball for the Eastern Washington Eagles.

 Early life

 Peatling attended Beaconhills College in Melbourne, Victoria.
 He represented Victoria Metro at the Under-20 Australian Junior Basketball Championships.
 He played for the Dandenong Rangers in the South East Australian Basketball League in 2015 and 2016.

 College career

 Peatling signed with Eastern Washington in November 2015.

 Peatling averaged 4 points and three rebounds per game as a freshman.
 He improved his averages to 7.7 points and 5.6 rebounds per game as a sophomore.
 As a junior, Peatling averaged 15.5 points and 7.5 rebounds per game.
 He was named to the Second Team All-Big Sky.
 On 13 December 2019, he scored a Big Sky-record 54 points and had 13 rebounds during a 146-89 win over Multnomah University.
 Peatling was named Big Sky Player of the Year as a senior.
 He averaged 17.2 points and 9.1 rebounds per game as the Eagles' second-leading scorer behind Jacob Davison.